bevyengine/rfcs/rfcs/45-stageless.md

 Of course, atomic ordering constraints should be used thoughtfully.
 As the strictest of the three types of system ordering dependency, they can easily result in unsatisfiable schedules if applied to large groups of systems at once.
+For example, consider the simple case, where we have an atomic ordering constraint from system A to system B.
+If for any reason commands must be flushed between systems A and system B, we cannot satisfy the schedule.
+The reason for this is quite simple: the lock on data from system A will not be released when it completes, but we cannot run exclusive systems unless all locks on the `World's` data are clear.
+As we add more of these atomic constraints (particularly if they share a single ancestor), the risk of these problems grows.
+In effect, atomically-connected systems look "almost like" a single system from the scheduler's perspective.

 On the other hand, atomic ordering constraints can be helpful when attempting to split large complex systems into multiple parts.
 By guaranteeing that the initial state of your complex system cannot be altered before the later parts of the system are complete,